sinedied/talks/pwa/pwa-new.md

 - Statistic research group looked at the same data and said that parts where plane were not gunned according to the data should be reinforced.
 - Because the data was only from returning planes: they could have sustained the damagae and get back home.

-This may be the same with your users!
+It can be the same with your users!

+That may seem a bit of a strech, but the way today to be sure your app can be used by everyone is to make a PWA, and we'll see why!

 ---

 class: impact
 # .small[What's a .animated.jackInTheBox.ib.alt-text[**PWA**]?]

+???

+First let's start with some definition.

 ---